IamJamesRooke/phrase-to-bip39-bitcoin-mnemonic-generator/README.md

 # Phrase to BIP-39 Bitcoin Mnemonic Generator

 This Python script takes a user-provided phrase, hashes it multiple times using SHA-256, and generates a valid 24-word Bitcoin mnemonic seed phrase using the BIP-39 standard.
 It also allows converting the mnemonic into a private key.
+**Additionally, it generates a deterministic 6-letter uppercase password derived from your phrase.**

 ## Features
 - Converts any input phrase into a secure 24-word Bitcoin mnemonic seed phrase.
 - Hashes the input phrase multiple times (`number_of_hashes` times) for added security.
 - Converts the mnemonic seed phrase into a private key.
+- **Generates a deterministic 6-letter uppercase password from your phrase.**

 ## Installation